 In late 2017 we increased the gold ETF allocation from 10% to 12.3% for all Stockspot portfolios because we identified the need for more exposure.
 The negative correlation between shares and bonds had weakened which meant that bonds may not provide as much of a cushion in a share market correction.

-The yellow metal has since performed better than most asset classes including Australian and global shares, notching up a return of 35%.
-Over the past year gold has outperformed shares too.
+The yellow metal has since performed better than most asset classes including Australian and global shares.
+During the 2022 financial year, gold notched up a return of 12%, outperforming Australian shares and global shares too.

 5. Avoid income and dividend traps